julsraemy/prezi/md/loud4ch-doctoral-examination.md

 </div>

 <!--

+In conclusion, I emphasized LOUD’s role in improving cultural heritage data accessibility and usability through collaborative standards like IIIF and Linked Art.
+The PIA project illustrated how LOUD supports participatory practices and data reuse, while JSON-LD enables both accessibility and technical rigor—though it may not significantly shift perceptions of Linked Data, as JSON-LD can also function seamlessly as JSON.
+Nonetheless, increasing the implementation of Linked Data across institutions remains valuable, with LOUD offering an accessible pathway that doesn’t require full graph-based interpretation.

-Acknowledge critiques on the balance between community practices and interoperability, explaining that it reflects the current adoption challenges of LOUD.
-Frame future research as addressing this balance, specifically through engagement with the Global South and enhancing semantic web integration.
+I acknowledge critiques about balancing community practices with semantic interoperability, noting that this balance reflects current adoption challenges.
+Future research could address this by expanding engagement with the Global South, adding diverse cultural perspectives and extending LOUD’s reach.
+Strengthening semantic web integration will also be essential to improve interoperability without compromising accessibility for a broad range of users.

  -->